Noncommutative Cotlar identities for groups acting on tree-like structures

 A key point in our work is to notice that Cotlar's identity and their generalizations have a nicer expression at the frequency side of the Fourier transform.
 As an illustration, notice that an Euclidean Fourier multiplier $(T_m f)^\wedge(\xi) = m( \xi) \, \widehat{f}(\xi)$ satisfies Cotlar's identity precisely when

-The Hilbert transform is just one example among the many multipliers that satisfy the classical {\hyperref[eq:DualCotlarRn]{Cotlar}} identity above, which in turn implies the $L_p$-boundedness of $T_m$.
-In this article we will investigate similar identities on more general locally compact groups and their von Neumann algebras.
-A pioneering work in this direction was due to Mei and Ricard \cite{MeiRicard2017FreeHilb}, where the authors deployed a noncommutative analogue of the \hyperref[eq:ClassicalCotlar]{Cotlar identity}, that holds in the context of amalgamated free product von Neumann algebras.
+In fact, any bounded function satisfying the classical {\hyperref[eq:DualCotlarRn]{Cotlar}} identity above will be bounded on $L_p(\RR)$ for every $1<p<\infty$.
+In this article, we will investigate similar identities on more general locally compact groups and their von Neumann algebras.
+A pioneering work in this direction was due to Mei and Ricard \cite{MeiRicard2017FreeHilb}, where the authors deployed a noncommutative analogue of \hyperref[eq:ClassicalCotlar]{Cotlar identity}, which holds in the context of amalgamated free product von Neumann algebras.
 The main goal of this article is to further Mei and Ricard's technique beyond free groups by illuminating the hidden connection between noncommutative Cotlar identities and group actions on trees and other tree-like structures ---like $\RR$-trees and uniquely arcwise connected spaces.

-\textbf{Noncommutative Fourier multipliers.} We will deal here with operators analogous to the Hilbert transform over group algebras.
-Let $\sG$ be a locally compact group and let us define its group von Neumann algebra as
+\textbf{Noncommutative Fourier multipliers.} Here we will deal with operators analogous to the Hilbert transform over group algebras.
+Let $\sG$ be a locally compact group.
+Its (left regular) group von Neumann algebra is defined as

 When $\sG$ is Abelian, $\VN \sG$ is isomorphic with $L_\infty(\widehat{\sG})$, the $L_\infty$-space over the Pontryagin dual of $\sG$.
 Thus, $\VN \sG$ behaves as a generalization of the Pontryagin dual for noncommutative groups.
-When $\sG$ is unimodular, the algebra $\L \sG$ admits a normal, semifinite and faithful tracial weight called the \emph{Plancherel trace} \cite[Chapter 8]{Ped1979}, with respect to which the noncommutative $L_p$-spaces $L_p(\L \sG)$ are defined \cite{Terp1981lp, PiXu2003}.
+When $\sG$ is unimodular, the algebra $\VN \sG$ admits a normal, semifinite, and faithful tracial weight called the \emph{Plancherel trace} \cite[Chapter 8]{Ped1979}, with respect to which the noncommutative $L_p$-spaces $L_p(\VN \sG)$ are defined \cite{Terp1981lp, PiXu2003}.
 These $L_p$-spaces straightforwardly generalize the spaces of $L_p$-integrable elements over the dual of $\sG$.
 As such, many classical problems of Fourier analysis over $L_p$-spaces find an analogue in the noncommutative setting.
 A prominent example is the study of the $L_p$-boundedness of \emph{Fourier multipliers}.
 Indeed, given $m: \sG \to \CC$, the \emph{Fourier multiplier of symbol $m$} will be the ---potentially unbounded--- linear operator $T_m: D \subseteq \VN \sG \to \VN \sG$ given by linear extension of